 The opportunity looks even greater when you consider the revenue from the publishing industry as a whole, which stands at nearly $26 billion.
 It doesn’t take a rocket scientist to see that at the rate e-books are gaining in popularity, there is several billion dollars worth of growth left to take advantage of.

-But let’s be honest: Not everyone is a novelist.
+But let’s be honest: Not everyone is can write a full length novel.
 It takes a lot of discipline to sit down and crank out 60,000 words for a full-length e-book, much less do that several more times to create a series.
-And since most writers go through several books before they hone their craft, it could take years, if not decades, to have a book out in the wild that you can be proud of.
+And since most writers go through several books before they hone their craft, it could take years, if not decades, to have a book out in the wild that you can be proud of, and make money from.

 Have you considered writing something shorter, though?
 A short story, perhaps?